 - deliver data sharing and analytics to drive value.

 The importance of human-centred collaboration – internally and externally – has certainly been exposed by COVID-19.
-We’ve learned that there is a very really need to reduce dependency on physical offices, but like all human endeavours we need to check in regularly on the physical, mental and emotional health of core and extended workforces, especially given the rise of the remote ‘gig working’ model.
-We must reshape ways of working to maximise investments in digital technologies that support smarter ways of working.
+We’ve learned that there is a very real need to reduce dependency on physical offices, but like all human endeavours we need to check in regularly on the physical, mental and emotional health of core and extended workforces, especially given the rise of the remote ‘gig working’ model.
+We must reshape ways of working to maximize investments in digital technologies that support smarter ways of working.

 Lessons learned to having an antifragile mindsest

 The aftermath of this pandemic will force bid teams to build strength and accept that there will be new procurement models that consider: